Welcome to today's edition of the Rush 24-7 podcast.

 And I wouldn't hold your breath.

-In the sense that you're talking I never said what you think I said, Congressman Pallone, Congresswoman Shikowski, Senator Kerry, or any of the rest of you in the drive-by media.
+I never said what you think I said, Congressman Pallone, Congresswoman Schakowsky, Senator Kerry, or any of the rest of you in the drive-by media.

-I was talking about a genuine phony soldier, and by the way, Jesse McBeth's not the only one.
+And by the way, Jesse Macbeth's not the only one.

-How about this guy Scott Thomas, who was writing fraudulent phony things in the New Republic about atrocities he saw that never happened?
+How about this guy, Scott Thomas, who was writing fraudulent, phony things in the New Republic about atrocities he saw that never happened?

 If anybody owes anybody an apology, the entire Democrat Party, from Hillary Clinton on down, owes the U.S. military an apology.

-They owe me an apology, and they owe the American people an apology.
+They owe me an apology and they owe the American people an apology.

-And they are owed massive Defeat in 2008.
+And they are owed massive defeat in 2008.

 They are irresponsible.